EXPRESSCLUSTER/Zimbra/Zimbra10 with ECX 5.1 (Linux).md

-./samplenew.sh# Zimbra with EXPRESSCLUSTER X on Linux
+./samplenew.sh# Zimbra with EXPRESSCLUSTER X on Linux.

 ## About this guide
 This guide describes how to setup Zimbra with EXPRESSCLUSTER X.